What is The Jatharagni: The Digestive Fire

 3. What are the symptoms of an imbalanced Jatharagni?
 Symptoms of an imbalanced Jatharagni include indigestion, bloating, fatigue, skin issues, mood swings, and acidity.

 4. How does stress affect Jatharagni?
 Stress can weaken Jatharagni, leading to poor digestion, bloating, and an accumulation of toxins in the body.
-Ayurveda emphasizes stress management techniques, such as meditation and yoga, to support digestive health.
+Ayurveda emphasises stress management techniques, such as meditation and yoga, to support digestive health.

 References: